Moduli interpretation of Eisenstein series: Relations involving the Weil pairing and Hecke operators

 In our treatment of Hecke operators, we shall need the following identities, which are related to the fact that the trace from $\Gamma(n\myl)$ to $\Gamma(\myl)$ of an Eisenstein series on $\Gamma(n\myl)$ is again an Eisenstein series. \begin{lemma} Let $n \geq 1$ be invertible in $\fieldk$.
 Let $\pointP \in \Enl$ (typically, $\pointP \in \El$), and let $\pointT \in \En$.
 Consider the modular forms $\thelambda_{\pointP \oplus \pointT}$, $x_{\pointP \oplus \pointT}$, and $y_{\pointP \oplus \pointT}$ on $\Gamma(n\myl)$.
 We then have

 We also have

-\end{lemma} \begin{proof} Over $\C$, equation~\eqref{equation4.10} is immediate from the definition of $\Ej$ in \eqref{equation2.1} and~\eqref{equation2.2} --- in verifying this, the reader should bear in mind that $\xP$ is a difference between two $\Etwo$s.
+\end{lemma} \begin{proof} Over $\C$, equation~\eqref{equation4.10} is immediate from the definition of $\Ej$ in \eqref{equation2.1} and~\eqref{equation2.2}, bearing in mind that $\xP$ is a difference between two $\Etwo$s.
 Let us however give a proof in our algebraic setting.
-Now~\eqref{equation4.10} is trivial for $\pointP = \Pzero$.
-If $\pointP \neq \Pzero$, we begin by noting the following identity, which is obtained by comparing zeros and poles, as well as the leading coefficient of the Laurent expansion:
+When $\pointP = \Pzero$, \eqref{equation4.10} reduces to~\eqref{equation3.12.6}.
+If $\pointP \neq \Pzero$, we begin by noting the following identity, which follows by comparing zeros and poles, as well as the leading coefficients of the Laurent expansions: